wrbaldwin/da-week/Labs/Stream-Analytics.md

 After you provide all the information on this page, the console sends an update request (see UpdateApplication) to add the input configuration the application.

-3. On the Source page, choose Configure a new stream.
+3. On the Source page, choose __Configure a new stream__.

-4. Choose Create demo stream.
+4. Choose __Create demo stream__.
 The console configures the application input by doing the following:

   * The console creates a Kinesis data stream called kinesis-analytics-demo-stream.